Woman believed Met officer would ‘rape her during attack at her home’

 “It was general that police officers would leave the handcuffs at the station unless there was a good reason for not doing so.”

-Mr Agbamu read a victim impact statement to the court on the victim’s behalf.
+Mr Agbamu read a victim impact statement to the court on Ms Rabinowitz’s behalf.

 “She hasn’t slept properly since this incident,” he said.